Packagaya/Packagaya/Readme.md

 ## License

 Packagaya is licensed under the MIT license.
+You can find the license text in the [LICENSE](./LICENSE) file.

 ## Authors